 Australian writer Yang Hengjun sentenced to death on China spy charges

-Yang has been detained for five years on charges of espionage that he and Australia have rejected.
+Yang has been imprisoned for five years on charges of espionage that he and Australia have rejected.

-Australian writer Yang Hengjun, who was detained in China on espionage charges in 2019, has been handed a suspended death sentence by a court in Beijing.
+Australian writer Yang Hengjun, who was arrested in China on espionage charges in 2019, has been handed a suspended death sentence by a court in Beijing.

 The terms of the sentence mean Yang’s sentence could be commuted to life imprisonment for good behaviour.